 You may be entitled to an exemption of a maximum of 6 months from the date the property became unoccupied and substantially unfurnished providing the property is either:-

-A property that does not involve major repair works or structural alterations will not qualify for this exemption.
+A property refurbishment that does not involve major structural repairs or structural alterations will not qualify for this exemption.

-If a property has been continuously unoccupied and substantially unfurnished and an exemption has previously been awarded during the period of ownership, the property will not be eligible for a further exemption.
+If a property has been continuously unoccupied and substantially unfurnished and this exemption has previously been awarded during the period of ownership, the property will not be eligible for a further exemption.

-What can be treated as major repairs is not defined by law but the Council will consider applications supported by a Structural Engineers report.
-We will look at the extent of works, the time those works will take and any other obvious features of the work.
+What can be treated as major repairs is not defined by law but the Council will consider the extent of major works required and the time those works will take and any other obvious features of the work.

 Replacement, refurbishment or modernisation would not qualify for an exemption because they are not classed as repairing the property.
 Minor repairs will also not qualify for an exemption.
 It is common for minor repairs or refurbishment to be carried out whilst people still live in the property.

-When letting a property you must meet the Decent Homes Standard, please note this has no bearing on Council Tax regulations.
+When letting a property you must meet the Decent Homes Standard (DHS), works required to adhere to DHS have no bearing on council tax regulations.

 Types of repair work and alterations not included